-- Notifiable events when appropriate are reported to RQIA and other relevant organisations - The agency must keep a record of any referrals made to the NISCC/Nursing and Midwifery Council (NMC) - The agency has systems in place to monitor the performance of nursing staff - Care plans and risk assessments include the views of the patients and where possible, their understanding of risks, the choices provided regarding care provision and the right to decline elements of the care proposed (private patients) - There is evidence in place that staff have completed appropriate Deprivation of Liberty Safeguards (DoLS) training and any other training deemed appropriate to their job roles.
+- There are arrangements in place to ensure the nursing agency appropriately assesses the needs and requirements of each request for an agency nurse placement - Notifiable events, when appropriate, are reported to RQIA and other relevant organisations - The agency must keep a record of any referrals made to the NMC - The selection of nurses for supply is made by an identified nurse with appropriate skills and expertise who reviews previous roles, practice experience and competency of each nurse and matches appropriate nurse(s) to the requirements of the placement setting - The agency has systems in place to monitor the performance of nursing staff - Care plans and risk assessments include the views of the patients and where possible, their understanding of risks, the choices provided regarding care provision and the right to decline elements of the care proposed (private patients) - There is evidence in place that staff have completed appropriate Deprivation of Liberty Safeguards (DoLS) training and any other training deemed appropriate to their job roles.
+All staff have completed training at Level 2 and staff with overseeing responsibility at level 3 or above.